-We recently shared tips for coming out of lockdown.
-Today we continue this series to support your wellbeing by discussing concerns you may have as a modern parent, and offering practical advice on how to handle them.
+Parenting is not always easy.
+This series is here to support your wellbeing by discussing concerns you may have as a modern parent, and offering practical advice on how to handle those worries.

 1. Where is the time?